-AISM S.A. seeks to create positive returns by applying a sustainable investment approach, which means the integration of sustainability risks in our investment decision-making processes.
-AISM S.A. has developed its internal policies and investment processes to ensure that the companies the funds invest in meet its expectations in terms of sustainability.
+AISM seeks to create positive returns by applying a sustainable investment approach, which implies the integration of sustainability risks in our investment decision-making processes.